|

 for waterfowl.

-Ilka vom Osterberg, and are in the
+Ilka vom Osterberg, she

-process of building off from her to have our own kennel line.
+form our own kennel line.
 I have

 ran numerous dogs in the testing system and still have so much to learn in